JP1681/Redistribution_assistant/README.txt

 This tool is designed to assist with drawing boundaries for federal redistributions.
 It is currently set up for the 2023 redistribution of Victoria into 38 divisions.
+If you want to use this tool for drawing boundaries in Victoria, just open redist.html.
+Otherwise, there are instructions to modify the setup at the end of this file.

 View mode:
 	Use the dropdown menu to highlight each division that you have proposed.